Appendix: Day-0 Plan

 - On the Form Virtual Chassis window, specify the following:

 - Port IDs for the switches.
-These are IDs for the Virtual Chassis ports (VCPs).
+These are IDs for the VCPs.
 This window displays all the switches you selected from the Switches page.

-- The Primary switch.
-The switch that you selected first is the primary switch by default.
+- The Routing Engine 1 switch.
+The switch that you selected first is shown as the Routing Engine 1 switch by default.
 You can modify that.

-- The Backup switch.
-This configuration is optional.
-If you don't select a switch to function as another Routing engine, Mist assigns the linecard role to that switch.
+configuration is optional.
+If you don't select a switch to function

-- Connect the switches to each other using the VCPs configured.
+- Connect the switches to each other using the configured VCPs.

 When the Virtual Chassis formation is in progress, the Switches page shows the switch status as VC forming.

-- The Switch Details page displays the front panel of all the Virtual Chassis
+The switch details page displays the front panel of all the Virtual Chassis members.

-Workflow for VC formation with Mist for EX4400-24X
+Workflow for VC formation With Juniper Mist for EX4400-24X

-Virtual Chassis formation on the following EX Series Switches cannot be executed without pre-provisioning.
-You may need to enable this in a lab or staging environment where you have proper access to the Mist cloud managing the devices so that they appear on the Inventory page.
-For EX4400-24X switches, plan to have serial console access when pre-provisioning the Virtual Chassis.
+Virtual Chassis formation on the following EX Series Switches cannot be executed without preprovisioning.
+You may need to enable this in a lab or staging environment where you have proper access to the Juniper Mist cloud managing the devices so that they appear on the Inventory page.
+For EX4400-24X switches, plan to have serial console access when preprovisioning the Virtual Chassis.

 - Unbox and power on the EX4400-24X switches.

-- Onboard the switch on the Mist Dashboard:
+- Onboard the switch on the Juniper Mist dashboard:

 - Claim method (Preferred): Please review the chapter “Activating a Greenfield Switch via claim and ZTP-based installation” below using QR-Code and Mist App / Mist dashboard.